Carmen Nadine Miller, age 92, of Centralia, died at 12:28 p.m. on Friday, Oct. 25, 201,3 at St. Mary’s Hospital in Centralia.

-Funeral services will be held at 1:30 p.m. on Monday, October 28, at the Church of Christ, Illinois Highway 161 East, with minister Stephen Nail officiating.
-Interment will follow at Boyd Cemetery.
+Funeral services were held 1:30 p.m. on Monday, October 28, at the Church of Christ, Illinois Highway 161 East, with minister Stephen Nail officiating.
+Interment followed at Boyd Cemetery.

 For those who wish, memorials may be made to the Church of Christ, the American Heart Association, or the American Diabetes Assiciation, and will be accepted at the Irvin Funeral Home in Centralia, who is in charge of arrangements.

 Please visit irvinfuneralhome.com to leave an online condolence for the family.